Conditional Image Generation by Conditioning Variational Auto-Encoders: Inpainting for Bayesian Experimental Design

-In this section, we investigate a possible application for image completion in medical imaging.
-We do not claim that our system, as it is now, is suitable for use in a clinical setting but believe this is a worthwhile avenue to explore.
+In this section, we explore a potential application for stochastic image completion that requires a faithful representation of the posterior $\pdata{}(\I{}|\partI{})$.
 In particular, we consider whether it is possible to automatically target a chest x-ray at areas most likely to reveal abnormalities.
 This could avoid the need to scan the entire chest and so bring benefits including reducing the patient's radiation exposure.
-Specifically, we consider performing a series of x-ray scans, each targeted at only a small portion of the area of interest.
-We can select the coordinates $c_t = (x_t, y_t)$ of the scan at each step $t$, and this selection can be informed by what was observed in the previous scans.
-The task we consider is how to select $c_t$ to be maximally informative.
-In particular, assume we wish to infer a variable $v$ (representing, e.g., whether the patient has a particular illness).
-Bayesian optimal experimental design (BOED)~\cite{chaloner1995bayesian} provides a framework to select a value of $c_t$ that is maximally informative about $v$.
-It involves taking a Bayesian perspective on the problem of estimating $v$ given a series of scans.
-We have one posterior distribution over $v$ after taking scans at $c_1,\ldots,c_{t-1}$ and another (typically lower entropy) distribution after conditioning on a scan at $c_t$ as well.
-The \textit{expected information gain}, or EIG, quantifies the utility of the choice of $c_t$ as the expected difference in entropy between these two distributions.
-Using BOED involves estimating the EIG and selecting $c_t$ to minimise it.
+While doing so is not possible with standard x-ray machines (which do not take multiple scans consecutively), and would need to be extensively validated before use in a clinical setting, we believe this is a worthwhile avenue to explore.
+Specifically, our imagined system performs a series of x-ray scans, each targeted at only a small portion of the area of interest.
+We can select the coordinates $\coord_t = (x_t, y_t)$ of the location to scan at each step $t$, and this selection can be informed by what was observed in the previous scans.
+The task we consider is how to select $\coord{}_t$ to be maximally informative.
+In particular, assume we wish to infer a variable $v$ representing, e.g., whether the patient has a particular illness.
+Bayesian optimal experimental design (BOED)~\citep{chaloner1995bayesian} provides a framework to select a value of $\coord{}_t$ that is maximally informative about $v$.
+It involves taking a Bayesian perspective on the problem of estimating $v$.
+We have one posterior distribution over $v$ after taking scans at $\coord{}_1,\ldots,\coord{}_{t-1}$ and another (typically lower entropy) distribution after conditioning on a scan at $\coord{}_t$ as well.
+The \textit{expected information gain}, or EIG, quantifies the utility of the choice of $\coord{}_t$ as the expected difference in entropy between these two distributions.
+Using BOED involves estimating the EIG and selecting the scan location, $\coord{}_t$, to minimise it.